BigWednesdayIO/orderable-search/README.md

-# orderable-search-indexer
+# orderable-search
-Indexes product data for Orderable search
+A wrapper around Big Wednesday search for Orderable